SuneelPodapati/angularPG/README.md

-# temp
+# PG Management app
-## repository for all temporary files for sharing across devices and dev environments
+## an angular sample app for PG management